Sex Crimes Against Minors in Michigan

 • Electronic monitoring

-These options are often part of a plea bargain agreement negotiated by your experienced sex crimes defense lawyer and the prosecution in lieu of an expensive, time-consuming, and unpredictable trial.
-The prosecution gets a successful conviction and you get lesser charges, a smaller fine, less prison time, and a more favorable outcome than you might have received.
+These options are often part of a plea bargain agreement negotiated by your experienced sex crimes defense lawyer and the prosecution instead of an expensive, time-consuming, and unpredictable trial.
+The prosecution gets a successful conviction and you get fewer charges, a smaller fine, less prison time, and a more favorable outcome than you might have received.

 Justice can be served without ruining the rest of your life.